How To: Save For Retirement

 Written by: The Zoe Team

 You likely know the importance of saving for retirement, but the process itself can feel overwhelming.
-Understanding how to save for retirement is an essential aspect of your long term financial plan.
-While there are plenty of strategies and rules of thumb for being a smart saver, more often than not it’s about identifying a saving habit you can stick to and get the most of compound interest.
-The earlier you save, the more your nest egg can grow over time.
+Knowing how to save for retirement is an essential aspect of your long-term financial plan.
+While there are plenty of strategies and rules of thumb for smart saving, more often than not it’s about developing a saving habit that works for you—and taking advantage of compound interest.
+The earlier you start, the more your nest egg can grow over time.

 When Should I Start Saving for Retirement?

-The best time to start saving is once you have earned enough to pay for your expenses and have some extra money left over every month.
-Learning how to save for retirement will make sure you have enough to live off comfortably during retirement.
-A 2019 Northwestern Mutual study showed that people think there is a 45% chance they will outlive their savings, and 41% have taken no steps to address it.
+A good time to start saving is as soon as you are earning enough to cover your expenses and have some extra money left over each month.
+Developing a consistent retirement savings plan will help ensure you have enough to live comfortably in retirement.
+According to a study by 2019 Northwestern Mutual, 45% of people fear they will outlive their savings, and 41% have taken no steps to address that concern.

 Your life varies considerably as you grow older, as does your income, spending, and saving potential.
-Getting a raise, buying a house, starting a family, your kids going off to college, big life changes that can affect your saving capacity.
-Retirement planning means you can have a strategy in place when these changes happen, so your saving habit can continue without you thinking much about it.
+Whether you receive a raise, buy a home, start a family, or face other major life events like your children going off to college, these changes will impact your saving ability.
+Retirement planning helps ensure that, despite these shifts, you can maintain a savings habit that continues to grow your nest egg.

 How Much Should I Save for Retirement?

-• The 80/20 plan advocates for putting 20% of your income towards savings and spending 80% on everything else.
+• The 80/20 Plan: In this approach, you allocate 20% of your income toward savings and spend the remaining 80% on everything else.

 What Kind Of Saver Are You?

-Creating a habit is not just about watching your spending or keeping an eye on an app.
-It’s about understanding how your personality affects the way you spend, save, and plan.
+Building a saving habit isn’t just about tracking your spending or monitoring an app; it’s about understanding how your personality affects the way you spend, save, and plan.
 It is a journey of financial self-discovery.
-Retirement planning requires an understanding of why and how you are making these financial decisions.
-By knowing your saving habits you can adapt your strategy.

-Saving is about not having to think when deciding between saving and spending.
-It is about making it an automatic habit.
-The easiest way to do so is to set up an automatic payment to your savings account as soon as your income comes through.
-You “pay yourself first”.
-You are mentally prioritizing saving for retirement, which is empowering.
-The amount will depend on your specific situation.
-And on what type of saver you are, of course.
+Saving isn’t just about choosing between spending and saving—it’s about making saving an automatic habit.
+The easiest way to do this is by setting up an automatic transfer to your savings account as soon as your income comes in.
+In other words, you “pay yourself first.”
+This strategy mentally prioritizes saving for retirement, which is empowering.
+The exact amount you save will depend on your personal situation and, of course, on what type of saver you are.

 How Much Should You Save For Retirement?

 More than half of Americans don’t know how much they’ll need to retire comfortably.
-So how much should you save for retirement?
-It depends on a variety of factors:
+So, how much should you be saving?
+The answer depends on several factors:

-• What kind of lifestyle do you want to have when you retire?
+• What kind of lifestyle do you want to have in retirement?

 • What are your projected everyday living expenses?

-• Do you have resources that can cover unplanned expenses, like health insurance?
+• Do you have resources to cover unplanned costs, such as health insurance?

 How To: Take Advantage of the Magic of Compounding